Przewalski's horse: Reintroduction

-In 2001, Przewalski's horses were reintroduced into the Kalamaili Nature Reserve in Xinjiang, China.
 The Przewalski's Horse Reintroduction Project of China was initiated in 1985 when 11 wild horses were imported from overseas.
-After more than two decades of effort, the Xinjiang Wild Horse Breeding Centre has bred a large number of the horses, 55 of which were released into the Kalamely Mountain area.
+After more than two decades of effort, the Xinjiang Wild Horse Breeding Centre has bred a large number of horses, 55 of which were released into the Kalamely Mountain area.
 The animals quickly adapted to their new environment.
 In 1988, six foals were born and survived, and by 2001, over 100 horses were at the centre.
 As of 2013, the center hosted 127 horses divided into 13 breeding herds and three bachelor herds.